 Preliminary Plan Input Meetings:

-In November, the Commission will convene three hearings to solicit public comments about the preliminary districting plan.
-These hearings will take place on:
+The Commission will convene three hearings to solicit public comments about the preliminary districting plan.

 - What information does the Commission need from me?

 The Commission needs to hear about your community of interest and/or your neighborhood.

 The fourth criterion the Commission will use to draw district lines requires it to try to refrain from splitting neighborhoods and communities of interest (COIs) between districts.
 In order to comply with this criterion, the Commission needs to learn where those COIs and neighborhoods are located.
 Information and data about these are extremely limited from "official" sources, so the Commission really needs to hear from the public to make sure that they do a good job complying with this criterion.
 They need to hear from you about what defines your community and where it is located so they can avoid splitting into more than one district.

 For neighborhoods, the Commission also needs to hear where its boundaries are.
 You can describe it by outlining important landmarks, such as schools, parks or religious buildings located in the neighborhood.
 Boundaries may include the streets or other physical features such as train tracks, rivers/creeks/washes, parking lots/shopping centers, etc., that form the outside borders of your neighborhood.
 This allows the Commission to locate your neighborhood on the map they will use to draw districts.
 It will help the Commission if you give some information about your neighborhood: what is it called?
 What do you know about its history?
 Is there a neighborhood organization?

 Where and what is your Community of Interest?